devlinj678/pro-aspire-ssh-deploy/src/Aspire.Hosting.Docker.SshDeploy/README.md

 aspire deploy
 ```

-The pipeline will prompt for SSH credentials, registry configuration, and deploy path.
+The pipeline will prompt for SSH credentials, registry parameters, and deploy path.

 ## File Transfer